etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_run_an_initial_client_setup_process.md

   - System Administrator
 ---

-#  How to run an initial client setup process
+#  How to Run an Initial Client Setup Process

 ## Overview